October to April

 El Chaltén is half an hour away from the trailhead

-If you are only stepping into the world of hiking, Cerro Torre Massif trek is the perfect fit for you!
+If you are only stepping into the world of hiking, Fitz Roy and Cerro Torre Massif trek is the perfect fit for you!
 This 3-day adventure will lead you through otherworldly forest trails, past majestic lakes and glaciers, and deliver panoramic views over the surrounding mountains.
 Enjoy the Patagonian wilderness while your guide teaches you about safety, camping gear and history of the area.
-This trail will make you come back and explore more advanced trails like Paso de Agostini or Huemul Circuit!
-There is no time to waste as both beauty and adventure await in the breathtaking Patagonia!
+This trail will make you come back and explore more advanced trails like Huemul Circuit!
+There is no time to waste as both beauty and adventure await in breathtaking Patagonia!

 Book This Adventure